paras-bhavnani/distributed-kv-store-raft/README.md

 ## Overview

 Raft is a consensus algorithm designed to be easy to understand and implement.
 It provides a way for a cluster of servers to agree on a series of operations, even in the face of network partitions and server failures.
+It includes:

+- **3A**: Leader Election
+- **3B**: Log Replication
+- **3C**: Persistence
+- **3D**: Log Compaction with Snapshots (Complete)

 ## Key Features

 - **Leader Election**: Elects a leader among the servers to coordinate operations.
 - **Log Replication**: Ensures all servers maintain the same log of operations.
-- **Safety**: Guarantees that if any server has applied a particular log entry to its state machine, no other server will ever apply a different log entry for the same index.
+- **Persistence**: Survive crashes/restarts.
+- **Snapshotting**: Efficient log compaction and recovery (Part 3D).

 ## Project Structure